shibby576/semantiks_portfolio/README.md

 **Company website**: [Semantiks](https://www.semantiks.com/)

 **Role:** Head of Product <br>
-**Responsibilities**: Help the team learn from customers and the market as quickly as possible.
-Keep shipping.

 ## Agent & Feature demos
 Below is an overview of some agents and capabilities we have built at Semantiks.